arafatm/arafatm.github.io/_articles/agile/basecamp-shape-up.md

 ### Solve in the right sequence

-In addition to seeing where the work stands, we can use the hill chart to sequence the work - which problems to solve in which order.

-Some scopes are riskier than others.
-Imagine two scopes: One involves geocoding data - something the team has never done before.
-The other is designing and implementing an email notification.
-Both have unknowns.
-Both start at the bottom of the hill.
-This is where the team asks themselves: If we were out of time at the end of the cycle, which of these could we easily whip together - despite the unknowns - and which might prove to be harder than we think?

-That motivates the team to push the scariest work uphill first.
-Once they get uphill, they’ll leave it there and look for anything critically important before finishing the downhill work to completion.
-It’s better to get a few critical scopes over the top early in the project and leave the screw-tightening for later.

-Work expands to fill the time available.
-If the team starts with the email template first, they could easily spend weeks iterating on copy or creating the ultimate best-ever email design.
-But they don’t _need_ to do that.
-There’s some version of an email template that could be worked out in a day during the final week and it would be sufficient.
-The geocoder, on the other hand, might present novel problems that the team could struggle with for weeks.
-They don’t want that surprise to come at the end of the cycle.

 Journalists have a concept called the “inverted pyramid.”
 The idea is their articles start with the most essential information at the top, then they add details and background information in decreasing order of importance.
 This